ELS-RD/kernl/experimental/benchmarks/README.md

 We do not use the [benchmark](https://github.com/facebookincubator/AITemplate/blob/main/examples/03_bert/benchmark_ait.py) script provided in the `AITemplate` repo because:
-* it reports GPU times through CUDA events and compare inference engines on wall-clock times which better matches our end-to-end use cases.
+* it reports GPU times through CUDA events and we compare inference engines on wall-clock times which better matches our end-to-end use cases.
 * we are not sure of the meaning of the reported times in case of multiple threads/cuda streams used (see [here](https://github.com/facebookincubator/AITemplate/issues/44)), it doesn't match latency or throughput definition